AkkaWakka/MouseBits/readme.md

 - Extra sounds and dust sprites when placing something.
 This is due to the way the building restriction is applied (entities are copied, and the original is deleted).

 ## Planned Features:
-- Add a simple GUI to display the currently selected restriction (if any) and allow toggling with the mouse.
 - Support for placement in patterns (e.g. only place every 5th or only 2 out of 4 (I'm looking at you inserters), etc.).
 This may involve some technology, but I'm not looking to replace blueprints.

 ## Changelog: